 The Citizens Loan includes financial covenants requiring a fixed charge coverage ratio, annual audited financial statements, assignment of rents and other customary requirements of similar loan agreements.
-As of December 31, 2021 and 2020, Tech Park was in compliance with all of the Citizens Loan covenants.
+As of December 31, 2022 and 2021, Tech Park was in compliance with all of the Citizens Loan covenants.

 In August 2016, Tech Park, as a QALICB, restructured approximately \$7.7 million of the Citizens Loan in connection with the New Markets Tax Credit ("NMTC") program pursuant to Section 45D of the Internal Revenue Code.
 As a result, Tech Park entered into loan agreements totaling \$11,230,000 (Series A and Series B) with two Community Development Entities ("CDE Loans").
-These CDE Loans, which bear interest at the rate of 4.42% per annum, are payable in monthly interest-only payments aggregating approximately \$42,000 through 2023 ("NMTC Compliance Period") at which time the balance of all outstanding principal and interest is due and payable for Series A loans totaling approximately \$7.7 million.
+These CDE Loans, which bear interest at the rate of 4.42% per annum, are payable in monthly interest-only payments aggregating approximately \$42,000 through 2023 ("NMTC Compliance Period") at which time the balance of all outstanding principal and interest is due and payable for Series A loans totaling approximately \$7.7 million and which has been included in current portion of long-term debt in the Consolidated Statement of Financial Position as of December 31, 2022.
 In 2023, Series B loans totaling approximately \$3.5 million are assignable to Foundation and provide for interest only payments through 2031 at which time the first monthly amortizing payments begin through 2052.
 The CDE Loans are collateralized by a second priority Deed of Trust lien upon the property and improvements and the guaranty of Holdings and Foundation.
 The CDE Loans include covenants to comply with the program requirements of New Markets Tax Credits under Section 45D of the Internal Revenue Code as well as financial reporting, debt service coverage ratio, prepayment and other representations, warranties, covenants and indemnities customary for loans of this type.
-As of December 31, 2021 and 2020, Tech Park was in compliance with all of the CDE loan covenants.
+As of December 31, 2022 and 2021, Tech Park was in compliance with all of the CDE loan covenants.